-3.5 Climate Change and Air Quality Impact Assessments
+3.3.1 Climate Change and Air Quality Impact Assessments (see Attachment 1)

-In the proposed amendment to the MCEA, Section 1.7 of the MCEA has been completely re-written to provide better/complete information related to climate change.
+In the proposed amendment to the MCEA, Section 1.7 of the MCEA has been completely rewritten to provide better/complete information related to climate change.
 Also, recently there have been a number of municipalities question the need and value of Air Quality Impact Assessments (AQIA) for their road expansion projects.
-MECP has a clear expectation that these assessments are a necessary part of the MCEA process for road expansion projects.
-However, when we examined the findings in the AQIA it is clear that the AQIA bring no value to the MCEA process - our analysis shows that, in all cases:
+MECP has stated "If there are sensitive receptors in the surrounding area of this project, a quantitative air quality/odour impact assessment will be useful to evaluate alternatives, determine impacts and identify appropriate mitigation measures.
+The scope of the assessment can be determined based on the potential effects of the proposed alternatives, and typically includes source and receptor characterization and a quantification of local air quality impacts on the sensitive receptors and the environment in the study area".